 “Rejoice always, pray continually, give thanks in all circumstances; for this is God’s will for you in Christ Jesus.”
 1 Thessalonians 5:16-18

-Jesus wants a relationship with us that is intimate and that requires that we be listening persistently to what His Holy Spirit is telling us, always praying (even for our enemies) and always thankful for His many blessings.
+Jesus wants a relationship with us that is intimate and that requires that we listen persistently to what His Holy Spirit is telling us, always praying (even for our enemies) and always thankful for His many blessings.
 An attitude of gratitude fills us with hope and joy and gives God the praise He so deserves!